WilliamASumner/Chromium-Experiments/README.md

 # Chrome Interposition Experiments
 ## Project Overview
 The goal of this project is to increase the energy efficiency of mobile page loads on heterogeneous platforms.
-We seek to interpose important functions in Chromium so that we can see the behavior of the system, adapt it to see the effect of certain core-configurations on performance/energy usage and ultimately develop a better method of assigning core configurations.
+We seek to interpose important functions in Chromium so that we can monitor the behavior of the system, adapt it to see the effect of certain core-configurations on performance/energy usage and ultimately develop a better method of assigning core configurations.

 ## What this repo is
 - A way of keeping track of what we've tried